Craig Carton Suspended By WFAN After FBI Arrest

 — Myles Miller (@MylesMill) September 6, 2017

-As the arrest of WFAN host Craig Carton is a developing story, watch this space for updates.
+As the arrest of WFAN host Craig Carton is a developing story, be sure to watch this space for updates.

 [Featured Image by John Minchillo/AP Images for NFL]